VIRGINIA ALICE COTTEY

 Alice didn’t let circumstance stop her.
-As a farm girl living in Knox County, Missouri, in the 1840s, there weren’t a lot of educational opportunities for Alice and other young women.
+As a farm girl living in Knox County, Missouri, born in 1848, there weren’t a lot of educational opportunities for Alice and other young women.
 And while her parents sought to give her every chance at an education, she took on most of the responsibility herself by becoming a voracious reader.
 Out of her studies she grew to love teaching and became committed to the idea that women should have the same access to education that men did.

 With Mary Lyon, founder of Mount Holyoke College, as her inspiration, Alice set out to start a college.
 And with no more than $3,000 in savings and determination, she contacted Methodist ministers all over Missouri looking for partners.
 She got a response from Reverend McClure and Mr. Harry C. Moore, mayor, of Nevada, Mo.
 Seeing a college as an opportunity for the town, they took Alice up on her offer to build a school on land that they would donate.

 The seeds of modern day Cottey College were sown.
 If you want to embrace a piece of Cottey’s early history, head over to Main Hall and touch the bricks at the center of the building.
 They were the original schoolhouse that Alice built.

 In 1926, her school had been thriving for 42 years, Alice was invited to join a chapter of the P.E.O.
 Sisterhood.
 Although she initially felt she was too old to become a new member, she was initiated into Missouri’s Chapter DW.
 She did see the organization as the appropriate shepherd to take the college forward.
 So in 1927, she gifted the school to the P.E.O.
 Sisterhood.